Tea cosy: History

 Although the history of the tea cosy may have begun when tea was introduced from China to Britain in the 1660s (Pettigrew suggests the origins in the 18th century), the first documented use of a tea cosy in Britain was in 1867.
 It is probably the Duchess of Bedford who, by establishing the activity of afternoon tea in 1840, would have brought the popularity of the tea cosy.
-During the Victorian era the tea time was important for social interaction, and the absence of central heating made drinks to cool fast, so the use of an insulation jacket for the teapot made sense.
+During the Victorian era tea time was important for social interaction, and the absence of central heating made drinks cool down fast, so the use of an insulation jacket for the teapot made sense.

 Tea cosies started to be used in North America in the same period.
 Newspapers of the time reveal that tea cosies enjoyed "a sudden and unexpected rise in public favor" among women who hosted tea parties.
 Newspapers of the time included advice columns on how to make one: "Some very handsome ones are made of remnants of heavy brocade, but linen is generally used, embroidered or not, according to taste, as these covers are washable.
 Make the covering large enough for your teapot and provide a ring at the top to lift it off with."

 Tea cosies then flourished during the late 19th century, where they appeared in many households across Britain, motivated by the obsession of decorating and covering objects characteristic of the Victorian era.
 The popularity continued into the 20th century, when cosy become an object of handicraft for both homemakers and craftsmen.
 The use of cosies dwindled by the end of the 20th century due to the reduced use of teapots (these are not required if the tea bags are used).

 Art and literature

 Tea cosy needlework art is captured by a collection of the Norfolk Museums and Archeology Service on contemporary British artists and artisans.

 Tea cosies in fiction include the eponymous item in Edward Gorey's The Haunted Tea-Cosy: A Dispirited and Distasteful Diversion for Christmas.

-A well known quote from Scottish comedian Billy Connolly is "Never trust a man who, when left alone in a room with a tea cosy, does not try it on."
+A well-known quote from Scottish comedian Billy Connolly is "Never trust a man who, when left alone in a room with a tea cosy, does not try it on."

 Australian author Loani Prior's Wild Tea Cosies and Really Wild Tea Cosies made the Top Ten of the Australian National Bestseller List in 2008 and 2010 respectively.
 Loani's tea cosies have been exhibited at the Powerhouse Museum.

+A biennial Australian celebration of tea cosies, in Fish Creek, Victoria, attracts thousands of visitors and hundreds of competition entries.
+The last Fish Creek Tea Cosy Festival was held in 2024.